researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

   - won.node.uris - specify values of nodes being tested - the bot will react to atoms published on those nodes
 - in [owner.properties](../conf/owner.properties)
   - specify default node data (node.default.host/scheme/port) - the bot will create its own atoms on that node
-  - make sure both a path to keystore and truststore (keystore/truststore.location) and their password (keystore/truststore.password) is specified
+  - make sure both a path to keystore and truststore (keystore/truststore.location) and their password (keystore/truststore.password) is specified.
+For additional details on the necessary keys and certificates, refer to the Web of Needs [installation notes](https://github.com/researchstudio-sat/webofneeds/blob/master/documentation/installation-cryptographic-keys-and-certificates.md).

 > **NOTE:** Use a separate keystore (and key pair) for your bot, especially if you are running another owner application locally - this will result in the node not delivering messages correctly because the queues used for delivery are defined based on certificates.
 If multiple applications from the same source share a certificate, there will be errors.